MatthewJung14/SocietyOfPCBuildingWebApp/Sprint2/Sprint2.md

+List of unit tests for frontend
+- Default path set to home test case: When all asynchronous tasks are completed, the test checks to see if the default path that our web application routes to is to the home page.
+It does this with the expect() and toBe() functions.
+- Home button test case: All buttons in the webpage are found with the queryAll() function.
+The buttons are then stored in an array.
+Our test then retrieves the first button in our array, which is the home button.
+The test clicks on the button and checks to see if it routes to the home page.
+- Officers button test case: All buttons in the webpage are found with the queryAll() function.
+The buttons are then stored in an array.
+Our test then retrieves the second button in our array, which is the officers button.
+The test clicks on the button and checks to see if it routes to the officers page.
+- Rent a pc button test case: All buttons in the webpage are found with the queryAll() function.
+The buttons are then stored in an array.
+Our test then retrieves the third button in our array, which is the rent a pc button.
+The test clicks on the button and checks to see if it routes to the rent a pc page.
+- Login button test case: All buttons in the webpage are found with the queryAll() function.
+The buttons are then stored in an array.
+Our test then retrieves the fourth button in our array, which is the login button.
+The test clicks on the button and checks to see if it routes to the login page.
+- Sign up button test case: All buttons in the webpage are found with the queryAll() function.
+The buttons are then stored in an array.
+Our test then retrieves the fifth button in our array, which is the sign up button.
+The test clicks on the button and checks to see if it routes to the sign up page.

 **BACKEND DOCUMENTATION**
 Packages:
   main - Thusfar, the only 'real' package.
 Contains all of the API endpoints and handles all of the routing.
 This will need to be better organized in the future; we need to place the various functions in other packages based on their functionality.